-If you have A Compelling - Story + Committed - Leaders An Intentional Roadmap © 2018 Gagen Macdonald = Result V X Chaos A compelling story and committed leaders without an intentional roadmap will create an environment charged with inspiration and primed for innovation but prone to misalignment, conflicting efforts, and ultimately burnout.
-V X V Failure to Launch A compelling story adn an intentional roadmap without committed leaders will result in a well intended plan that lives in a binder.
+If you have A Compelling Story Committed Leaders An Intentional Roadmap = Result √ X CHAOS A compelling story and committed leaders without an intentional roadmap will create an environment charged with inspiration and primed for innovation, but prone to misalignment, conflicting efforts and ultimately burnout. √ X √ FAILURE TO LAUNCH A compelling story and an intentional roadmap without committed leaders will result in a well-intended plan that lives in a binder.
 Leaders are the place where the rubber meets the road in driving organizational change, and without their commitment and activation, status quo will reign.
-X Inertia Committed leaders with an intentional roadmap can highly manage a happy, efficient organization, but without a compelling story that address the why and the how, the company will struggle to innovate and bringvalue to its marketplace over a long-term period of time.
-V V V Acceleration When these three things exist together and operate in harmony, a large organization can fuel a social movement capable of perpetual transformation.
+X √ INERTIA Committed leaders with an intentional roadmap can highly manage a happy, efficient organization, but without a compelling story that addresses the why and the how, the company will struggle to innovate and bring value to its marketplace over a long-term period of time. √ √ ✓ ACCELERATION When these three things exist together and operate in harmony, a large organization can fuel a social movement capable of perpetual transformation.